mobiletoly/go-oversync/docs/documentation/api.md

 `_sync_scope_id` never appear in client-visible payloads, conflicts, committed bundle rows, or snapshot rows.

+Wire-facing `row_version` and `base_row_version` fields are bundle sequence values.
+The server stores the current version internally as `sync.row_state.bundle_seq` and returns it through the existing wire field names.

+`bundle_hash` is rendered as lowercase hex SHA-256 text on the wire.
+The hash and `byte_count` are computed from the canonical wire JSON produced by the server encoder.

 All authenticated `/sync/*` requests must send:

 - `Authorization: Bearer <token>`